Letter to Jane

 Letter to Jane is a 1972 French postscript film to Tout Va Bien directed by Jean-Luc Godard and Jean-Pierre Gorin and made under the auspices of the Dziga Vertov Group.
 Narrated in a back-and-forth style by both Godard and Gorin, the film serves as a 52-minute cinematic essay that deconstructs a single news photograph of Jane Fonda in Vietnam.
 This was Godard and Gorin's final collaboration.

+Susan Sontag described Letter to Jane as, "a model lesson on how to read any photograph, how to decipher the un-innocent nature of a photograph’s framing, angle, focus."
+However, the film was described by some critics, including Laura Mulvey, as misogynistic.
+Fonda herself later called the film "a big pile of bullshit."

+Release

 In 2005, the film was made available as an extra on the Tout va Bien DVD released by the Criterion Collection.